“There are only two places in the world where we can live happy: at home and in Paris.” , Ernest Hemingway says.

 Follow your senses

 Spending time with friends and family is amazing.
-But being all alone in a new city hides unexpected charms.
+But being all alone in a new city and a nice hotel hides unexpected charms.

 Try getting up earlier than the rest of the group, put some French music on and walk around the streets aimlessly.

 When you’re open to new experiences, you might discover an unexpected side of the city.
 In my case, I stumbled upon three beautiful parks, marveled at the sunrise over Seine (completely unplanned, so I didn’t have sunglasses) and made friends with a French barista who gave me some delicious inside tips about French desserts in design and unique glass.

 Don’t miss a chance to embark on your very own journey around the charmingly sleepy Parisian streets.
 And don’t forget to share your pictures and experiences in the comments below!